astronomer/docs/learn/connections/redshift.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 [Amazon Redshift](https://aws.amazon.com/redshift/) is a data warehouse product from AWS.
-Integrating Redshift with Airflow allows you to automate, schedule and monitor a variety of tasks.
+Integrating Redshift with Apache Airflow® allows you to automate, schedule and monitor a variety of tasks.
 These tasks include creating, deleting, and resuming a cluster, ingesting or exporting data to and from Redshift, as well as running SQL queries against Redshift.

 This document covers two different methods to connect Airflow to Amazon Redshift: